Satya37x1112/Daily-practice/README.md

 # Daily-practice
-Hello guys here I will upload my daily coding question solutions.
+Hello guys here I will upload my coding solutions daily which I will do through out the day